espruino/BangleApps/apps/circlesclock/README.md

   * Temperature, air pressure or altitude from internal pressure sensor

 The color of each circle can be configured.
+The following colors are available:
+  * Basic colors (red, green, blue, yellow, magenta, cyan, black, white)
+  * Color depending on value (green -> red, red -> green)

 ## Screenshots
 ![Screenshot dark theme](screenshot-dark.png)